goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 [LDAPCP](https://www.ldapcp.com/docs/overview/introduction/) must be installed on the target SharePoint farm.
 :::

-### Step 1: Assign LDAPCP as Claim provider for the Identity Token Issuer
+### Step 1: Assign LDAPCP as claim provider for the identity token issuer

 The following PowerShell script must be updated according to your environment and executed as **Farm Admin account** with **elevated privileges** on a SharePoint Server.